 Sometimes adventurous travelers need to keep all of their belongings with them.
 This can happen if you’re taking a red eye, and have 8+ hours until you can check-in at your hotel.
 Other times, it’s because you’re staying in hostels, couchsurfing or taking a daytrip.

-Carrying a lot of stuff can be a killer on your back muscles, but the Knack Pack was designed with ergonomics in mind!
+Carrying a lot of stuff can be a killer on your back muscles, but the Knack backpack was designed with ergonomics in mind!

 “It’s super comfy since the shoulder straps are padded,” shares Jen Truman.
 “Recently, my husband and I spent the day at the Tampa Riverwalk and I carried this large backpack the entire day!
 Total logged walking for the day 6.4 miles!”